joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

   teaser: "/uploads/microsoft_azure.jpg"

 ---
-The term ‘_Scaffolding_’ for Cloud essentially refers to creating a base design to establish an architecture foundation that supports a scalable, reliable, flexible, dynamic, and redundant architecture.
+The term '_Scaffolding_' for Cloud essentially refers to creating a base design to establish an architecture foundation that supports a scalable, reliable, flexible, dynamic, and redundant architecture.

-Although the Azure Scaffold methodology itself has been integrated into the [Microsoft Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/?WT.mc_id=AZ-MVP-5004796 "Microsoft Cloud Adoption Framework for Azure"), I do like the use of the word scaffold for building your core foundation, we are going to take a look at some key resources to develop your scaffold.
+Although the Azure Scaffold methodology itself has been integrated into the [Microsoft Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/?WT.mc_id=AZ-MVP-5004796 "Microsoft Cloud Adoption Framework for Azure"), I do like the use of the word scaffold for building your core foundation.
+We will take a look at some essential resources to develop your platform.

-We are going to take a look at a theoretical company, and what the beginning of its governance may look like.
+We will take a look at a theoretical company and what the beginning of its governance may look like.

 ## Accounts